WASdev/ci.docker/docs/icr-images.md

 WebSphere Liberty images are available with three Red Hat Universal Base (UBI) image variants: UBI Micro (starting with 26.0.0.9+), UBI Minimal, and UBI Standard.
 For best results, use images based on UBI Micro whenever possible.

 UBI Micro is the smallest possible UBI image, designed without a package manager or its dependencies to minimize the attack surface and enhance security.
-Liberty images use UBI 10 Micro for this variant starting with version 26.0.0.9.
+WebSphere Liberty images use UBI 10 Micro for this variant starting with version 26.0.0.9.
 Image tags based on UBI Micro end with `-ubi-micro`.
 If your application requires packages beyond what is included with the UBI Micro based Liberty container image, follow the instructions at https://ibm.biz/wl-container-image-package-helper to add the additional packages.

 UBI Minimal provides a minimized preinstalled content set and includes the microdnf package manager for installing additional packages.
 Liberty images use UBI 10 Minimal starting with version 26.0.0.7, and UBI 9 Minimal for version 26.0.0.6 and earlier.
 Image tags based on UBI Minimal end with `-ubi-minimal`.